-Well, if you can have anything at all make sure this is plain meatless food and shouldn’t be spicy as that will only upset your stomach again.
+Well, if you can have anything at all make sure this is plain meatless food and shouldn’t be spicy as that will only upset your stomach.

-I wasn’t able to have any solids for three days only herbal tea and water (it is good to drink something warm if you can).
+I wasn’t able to have any solids for three days and only had herbal tea and water (it is good to drink something warm if you can).

 Always look at the standards of the restaurant.

-Our friends alway say that you should first visit the toilet before you order any food as the same cleanness is in the kitchen, and now I see why 🙂
+Our friends always say that you should first visit the toilet before you order any food as the same cleanness is in the kitchen, and now I see why 🙂